MitraSafari93/Library/README.md

 # Library
 ***************************************************************

-notice: put your connection string in app.config file.
+Notice: put your connection string in app.config file.